How to Prepare Your Business Model for International Expansion

 As an entrepreneur, you are in an exciting position.
-There are opportunities to be had in many different markets, but for some business owners, the U.S. is the holy grail of potential.
-It is also a different environment — and one that should be approached with caution to maximize the chance of success.
+You have successfully grown and are ready to expand in the U.S. The new opportunity is a different environment — and one that should be approached with caution to maximize the chance of success.

 Opportunity is intoxicating, and many entrepreneurs find themselves rushing headlong into a situation that they should have approached more thoughtfully.
-It is true that the size of the U.S. market can produce great results and quickly scale the revenue side of a business, but the operational side must be ready to keep up with the increased demand placed on it by the larger market.
+It is true that successfully tackling the U.S. market can quickly scale the revenue side of a business, but the operational side must be ready for the increased demand placed on it by the larger market.

 Tweaking Your Business Model

-To ensure the transition goes smoothly, keep these business model approaches top of mind:
+To ensure the transition goes smoothly, keep these approaches top of mind:

 One of the hardest parts of running a global business is keeping everyone on the same page.
 When teams cannot work together properly, friction leads to finger-pointing.
 Generally, there is some validity to claims made on both sides, but a lack of context keeps people from developing a clearer understanding of the issues.Keeping different locations of a business tightly connected can strengthen communication and improve business models.
 Weekly meetings, especially using video conferencing, will ensure specific departments are not siloed from the overall business.
 If it makes sense, consider implementing a program in which employees or leadership members rotate into the U.S. office to help connect the team to the new market.
 This arrangement can provide valuable networking opportunities that help encourage continued growth.
 Stakeholders based in the U.S. should also travel to corporate headquarters to observe the business in its home country.

 - Be Aware of Changing Differentiators